UniversalDependencies/docs/svalidation.md

 # Conj is right-headed

-Conjugation dependencies should be left-headed, not right.
+Coordination dependencies should be left-headed, not right.

 Search expression: `_ <conj@R _`